gonX/dustforce-wiki/website/_mechanics/basics/02-terminology.md

 See [Updashing](#updashing) in the Expert section.

 {:.no_toc}
-### Air ceiling slide
+### Extended ceiling run/slide
-The player can briefly remain in ceiling slide state after the ceiling ends.
+The player can briefly remain in ceiling slide state mid-air after the ceiling ends.

 See [Ceiling Grab](#ceiling-grab)